A Guide on How to Sell on Amazon Without Inventory

 Pros and Cons of Dropshipping

-Dropshipping also allows you to sell through multiple sales channels, including Amazon, your e-commerce website or social media to better reach your customer base.
+Dropshipping also allows you to sell through multiple sales channels including Amazon, your e-commerce website, or social media such as Facebook Marketplace to better reach your customer base.
 Also, because all transactions and logistics are handled online, it allows you to operate your business from virtually anywhere, giving you the flexibility and scalability to build a business at your own pace.

 On the other hand, cons include competition, fulfillment timeline, and inventory management.
 Since dropshipping is a low-cost investment, it’s also a popular option for many sellers who want to enter the e-commerce space.
 This competition can make it harder to source products, may force you to lower prices to stay competitive, and make it hard for shoppers to distinguish your merchandise from other sellers.